brewchetta/dnd-random-event-cli/README.md

 Terminal version of a random event database for D&D. Gives the ability to add and edit random events as well as get random events based on tags.

-Version 0.1.3
+Version 0.1.4

 ## Installation

+Requires Mac or Linux
-Requires sqlite3 be installed as well as Ruby 2.6.1 or later.
+Requires Sqlite3, Bundler, and Ruby 2.6.1 or later

 Run `bundle install && rake install` in the app's directory in your terminal.

+## Updating

+If you've previously installed the app you can update it with the `rake update` command.

 ## Use